-Like we mentioned before, steel can be cut into precise individual segments, manufacturers can then deliver said pieces to construction sites for easy assembly (kind of like a ‘lock and key’ puzzle system!).
+As we mentioned before, steel can be cut into precise individual segments, and manufacturers can then deliver said pieces to construction sites for easy assembly (kind of like a ‘lock and key’ puzzle system!).

 Steel is also a flexible/transformable material, and proves to be excellent for building various structures as it has this certain unique ‘versatility’ to it ‒ many companies bend the metal to form nice slanted or arched buildings.